RoaringBitmap/CRoaring/README.md

 ## C\#

-Brandon Smith contributed a C\# wrapper, **CRoaring.Net**, located at [https://github.com/RogueException/CRoaring.Net](https://github.com/RogueException/CRoaring.Net).
+There is a C\# wrapper, **CRoaring.Net**, located at [https://github.com/k-wojcik/Roaring.Net](https://github.com/k-wojcik/Roaring.Net).
 This wrapper is compatible with Windows and Linux on x64 processors.

 ## Go (Golang)